 Of all the billions and trillions of thoughts we have entertained in all our waking days, and continue to do so, constantly mesmerised by their hypnotic presence and their never-ending saga of a self, how many have really been important or significant in any way?
 As in sifting sand for gems or specks of gold, the overwhelming majority are completely irrelevant and meaningless grit that could be thrown away without the slightest loss.

-Again, all our thoughts either concern the past, which is gone forever, or the future that is essentially unknown, and even in the present, they oscillate between these two - building on a previous perception and speculating on the next, puttering on invisible to all but our minds, in which they appear and linger for a while before disappearing into the emptiness whence they came, such that as the Buddha says,
+Again, all our thoughts either concern the past, which is gone forever, or the future that is essentially unknown, and even in the present, they oscillate between these two - building on a previous perception and speculating on the next, puttering on, invisible to all but our minds in which they appear and linger for a while before disappearing into the emptiness whence they came, such that as the Buddha says,

 The past mind cannot be grasped; neither can the present mind or the future mind.

-If we could but hear them, all the thoughts of those around us would be like the deafening buzzing of countless bees, but in fact thoughts themselves are completely silent!
+If we could but hear them, all our thoughts and those of everyone around us would be like the deafening buzzing of countless bees, but in fact thoughts themselves are completely silent!
 It is not exactly that we hear them as we hear sounds and yet we certainly 'listen' to them!
 So what exactly are these mental phenomena - these instantly intelligible ideas, reflections and deliberations - if they have no tangible, visible or audible form?
 As such, they are similar to dream-stuff, yet we never let go of this endless chatter, as if our very survival is at stake!
 So strong is this primal habit that, as Ramakrishna said, we are like fisherwomen who cannot sleep without the smell of fish!